-How to Use the Voice of the Customer to Improve Your Business
+How to Use Voice of Customer Examples to Improve Business

 Online customer reputation management is a huge responsibility.
 A TripAdvisor study says 97% of business executives think maintaining a positive online footprint is not only important; it is now a necessity.
 Understanding and responding to the voice of the customer online could make the difference between competitive advantage and brand disaster.

-This article shares some tips for using the voice of your customers to improve your products, operations and service.
+This article shares some tips and best practices for using the voice of your customers to improve your products, operations, and service.

 What Is the Voice of the Customer?